NativeScript/docs-v7/tutorial/ng-chapter-1.md

 ```
 npm install -g nativescript
 ```

+> **NOTE**: If you’re on OS X and receive an EACCES error, you either need to rerun the previous command with `sudo`—that is, `sudo npm install -g nativescript`—or take a moment to [fix your npm persmissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions) so that you don’t need admin rights to globally install npm packages.

 After completing the setup you should have two commands available from your terminal or command prompt: `tns`—which is short for <b>T</b>elerik <b>N</b>ative<b>S</b>cript—and `nativescript`.
 The two commands are equivalent, so we'll stick with the shorter `tns`.